drajk/dumb-cache/README.md

 # Why dumb-cache?
-`dumb-cache` is a light-weight in-memory cache with 0 dependencies.
+`dumb-cache` is a light-weight in-memory cache with `zero` dependencies.
 It only does one thing ie: caching and does it better.